Support varieties for finite tensor categories: the tensor product property: Skew group algebras and symmetric tensor categories

 \section{Skew group algebras and symmetric tensor categories}

-In this section, we apply the results of Section \ref{sec:tensor} to finite symmetric tensor categories of a very particular form: those that are equivalent to categories of finite dimensional representations of certain skew group algebras.
-For such tensor categories, the finiteness condition \textbf{Fg} holds, and we shall see that the tensor product property holds for support varieties.
-Using Deligne's classification theorem from \cite{Deligne2}, we obtain an important class of examples, namely the finite symmetric tensor categories over algebraically closed ground fields of characteristic zero.
+In this section, we apply the results of Section \ref{sec:tensor}, specifically Theorem~\ref{thm:mainalternative}(5), to categories of finite dimensional representations of certain skew group algebras.
+For these tensor categories, the finiteness condition \textbf{Fg} holds, and we shall see that the tensor product property holds for support varieties.
+Using Deligne's classification theorem from \cite{Deligne2}, we obtain as a special case an important class of examples, namely the finite symmetric tensor categories over algebraically closed ground fields of characteristic zero, giving a new proof of the tensor product property for these categories (cf.~Drupieski and Kujawa~\cite[Corollary 3.2.4]{DK}).
+In case the group has order two and the characteristic of $k$ is odd, our result should also be compared with Benson, Iyengar, Krause, and Pevtsova~\cite[Theorems 8.10 and 9.3]{BIKP}.

 The skew group algebras in which we are interested arise from group actions on exterior algebras, so let us fix some notation that we will use throughout this section.
 Let $k$ be a field, $c$ a positive integer, and $\Lambda$ the exterior algebra in $c$ indeterminates $x_1, \dots, x_c$ over $k$: